-This kindergarten is part of a Community Center that helps the population of the area with various activities such as a kindergarten, a playground for the younger kids, afterschool support workshops, a vegetable garden to be tended by the children when they are old enough, and the soup kitchen that cooks for the kindergarten and the people from the neighborhood.
+This kindergarten is part of a Community Center that helps the population of the area with various activities such as a kindergarten, a playground for the younger kids, afterschool support workshops, a library, and the soup kitchen that cooks for the kindergarten and the people from the neighborhood.
 Thus, this organization is based on working with families and children from first to seventh grade, supporting them in their growing and development process, with a team of professionals and social workers.
 The Community Center was founded in 1994 as a soup kitchen, and the kindergarten was started by the mothers from the area a few years later.

 Why is this project important for the community?

 The main goal of this Center is to offer the children's families a place of education and integral support, where they can find social and psychological benefits.
 It ultimately represents a way to compensate for the schools' weaknesses and the lack of investment from the Government to improve them.
 Those who belong to the organization understand that the work with children is not efficient if it doesn't start from the beginning, with the youngest children, and this is the kindergarten's task.
-It is also a place where the unemployed women from the area can have training sessions that take place periodically with professionals.
+The center also helps the families taking good care of the children while they are working.

 Role of the Volunteer

 From 8:00 am to 3:30 pm, the kindergarten welcomes and educates the children from the area.
-The volunteer can do a multitude of things such as assist the teachers with organizing activities, play with the children, help to feed them during lunch time, help in the cleaning process and much more!
-The Kindergarten is a place of exchange between teachers, social workers, parents and volunteers from the area, as well as from Voluntario Global.
+The volunteer can do a multitude of things such as assist the teachers with organizing activities, play with the children, help to feed them during lunchtime, help in the cleaning process, and much more!
+Kindergarten is a place of exchange between teachers, social workers, parents, and volunteers from the area, as well as from Voluntario Global.
 They all work together for the safe upbringing of the children and this gives the international volunteers a unique opportunity for learning about this perspective and exchanging valuable experiences.

 What can you learn as a volunteer?

 Like most educational programs, the Center remains close during summer break in Argentina, that is from mid-December till March.
-And there is also a 2 week winter break in the month of July.
+And there is also a 2-week winter break in July.

-1. Valid Passport & Visa: Most travelers do not need a visa to enter Argentina.
+- Valid Passport & Visa: Most travelers do not need a visa to enter Argentina.
 Volunteers enter the country as tourists and can stay for up to 90 days.
-Extensions on your stay are possible; our coordinators will advise you on this process.
+Extensions on visas are possible; our coordinators will advise you on this process.